About Daniel Ian Smith

 The Boston Philharmonic, Rhode Island Philharmonic, Cayuga Chamber Orchestra, Composers in Red Sneakers, Jyoji Sawada, Arthur Welwood, Beth Denisch, Barbara Kolb, Tibor Pusztai, Julius Williams, Boston Saxophone Quartet (premiere of Don Hagar’s Blues Control, written for Daniel Ian Smith), ALEA III, NuClassix Composers Forum, New England Conservatory Contemporary Music Ensemble

-Gloria Estefan, Donna Summer, The Temptations, Herb Reed and the Platters, Patti Lupone, The O’Jays, Don Rickles, Joan Rivers, Johnny Mathis, Christine Andreas, Premiere of Irene’s Riff by Jon Lipsky for Musician and Actress, Joe Bargar and the Soul Providers, Soul Kitchen
+Gloria Estefan, Donna Summer, Tracy Bonham, The Temptations, The Four Tops, Herb Reed and the Platters, Patti Lupone, The O’Jays, Don Rickles, Joan Rivers, Johnny Mathis, Christine Andreas, Premiere of Irene’s Riff by Jon Lipsky for Musician and Actress, Joe Bargar and the Soul Providers, Soul Kitchen

 As the recipient of the prestigious Uchida Fellowship in 1996 (from the Japan Foundation), Smith spent six months performing and touring around Japan and studying Japanese traditional music and culture.
 He was the featured soloist at the Yokohama Port Festival, Yokohama, Japan in June of 1996.